 Floating-point Types

-The floating point data types are summarized in Table 2.
-The two floating-point data types use IEEE 754[11] to represent values.
+The floating-point data types are summarized in Table 2.
+The two floating-point data types use IEEE 754[] to represent values.
 The two types correspond to ANSI C’s float and double data types.
 The lexical structure for floating point constants is defined in Section ?.

 The DAP Floating-Point Data types.